 1) If they live outside Italy, they can make an appointment at their local consulate;

-As mentioned, there is only one requisite for applicants in Italy—they must be lawful residents of the town where they intend to apply.
+As mentioned, there is only one requisite for those who apply for Italian dual citizenship in Italy—they must be lawful residents of the town where they intend to apply.
 That’s it!
-The residency process in Italy is started using one of two paths:
+You can start residency process in Italy using one of two paths:

 1) If you are flying directly to Italy from the U.S., the stamp on your passport serves as your official entry into Italy and the first step for residency;

 2) If you have a layover in another Schengen Country before arriving in Italy, you must file a declaration of presence (“dichiarazione di presenza”) with the Questura (police precinct) within 8 days of your arrival—this will substitute the lack of a stamp on your passport, and also serves to start the residency process.

 Keep in mind that just the passport stamp or the dichiarazione di presenza are not sufficient to complete the residency process; rather, they serve only to start it.
 In order to be an actual resident of Italy you must use one of the above in conjunction with either a valid rental contract that is signed and filed with the Agenzia delle Entrate or a declaration of hospitality (dichiarazione di ospitalita’) prepared by a friend, landlord or family member willing to officially host you as their guest.

 You cannot start the residency process without any combination of the above passport stamp/declaration of presence and rental contract/declaration of hospitality.

 It is advisable to find a place to live and square away all residency questions before entering Italy.
 There are numerous websites such as idealista.it, mioaffitto.it, eurekasa.it, subito.it, immobiliare.it, and soloaffitti.it which allow users to contact realtors or private individuals renting their homes.

 Realtors are well-informed of the laws regarding lawful contracts and can also help.